 (Which is why it’s beneficial to work with an investor-friendly real estate agent)

 What you’re looking for on the MLS are expired listings.
-These are homes that were listed for sale by a real estate agent, but the listing expired without selling.
+These homes were listed for sale by a real estate agent, but the listing expired without selling.

-This is often a good lead because it means the owner is motivated to sell.
+This is often a good lead because the owner is motivated to sell.

 Because they’ve been trying to sell (without success) for a long time!